 On December 3, 2017, I did a kind of focus group, reading chapter one aloud to a mixed-age group at my house in Boulder.
 After listening carefully to everyone’s feedback, I realized that the story and my style had essential flaws.

 Except for rare experimental forays, I stopped working on Parallel Journeys for two years and four months.
 During this time, I was still writing seven days a week.
 Mostly I was engrossed in “rabbit-hole” writing sessions about paranormal content related to Parallel Journeys.
 The sessions had a manic quality and sometimes lasted eighteen hours at a stretch.
 The result was thousands of pages of private writings I still work on and draw from.

 Direct work on the book resumed with the lockdown on April 6, 2020.
 Since then, I’ve been at it seven days a week, and have finally been able to fully realize this epic that’s eluded me for decades.

 The final Book of Parallel Journeys was completed on location in Arizona during a 32-day road trip early in 2022.
 I wrote the last sentence on February 4, 2022.

 Since then, with the help of a number of editors and beta testers, I’ve been revising and editing seven days a week.
-As of, today, November 1, 2022, I’m about a month from completing intensive editing, but I’m still open to changes based on feedback from beta testers.
+As of, today, December 11, 2022, I’ve completed intensive editing, but I’m still open to changes based on feedback from beta testers.